 Dim trimmed As String = line.Trim()

 Dictionary.
-A popular use of the Dictionary constructed type in the VB.NET language is to store string keys and reference data objects as values.
+A Dictionary can store string keys and reference data objects as values.
 It is a good idea to trim input before passing it to a Dictionary lookup method.